 The Program Manager is ultimately responsible for ensuring a project adheres to the QMP, but they are not the only ones.
 Everyone involved in a project has an active role in ensuring quality activities and functions are addressed.
 A few of the other members that have a role in the quality management of a program are listed below.

-- Organizational Leadership: A organization’s leadership must make sure quality management is a top priority, and the tools and resources are available.
+- Organizational Leadership: An organization must ensure quality management is a top priority and that the tools and resources are available.

 - Project Manager: Develops the quality management plan and methodology to be followed on a project.
 Ultimately responsible for quality being met.